Concentration of measures via size biased couplings

 Examples covered by Theorem \ref{thm:main} are given in Section \ref{sec:bndd}, and include the number of relatively ordered subsequences of a random permutation, sliding window statistics including the number of $m$-runs in a sequence of coin tosses, the number of local maximum of a random function on the lattice, the number of urns containing exactly one ball in the uniform urn allocation model, the volume covered by the union of $n$ balls placed uniformly over a volume $n$ subset of $\mathbb{R}^d$, and the number of bulbs switched on at the terminal time in the so called lightbulb problem.

-In Section \ref{sec:unbounded} we also consider cases where the coupling of $Y^s$ and $Y$ is unbounded, handled on a somewhat case by case basis.
-Our examples include the number of isolated vertices in the Erd\"{o}s-R\'{e}nyi random graph model, and some infinitely divisible and compound Poisson distributions.
-As Theorem \ref{thm:main} shows, additional information is available when the coupling is monotone; this condition holds for the $m$ runs, lightbulb and isolated vertices examples, as well as the infinitely divisible and compound Poisson distributions considered.
+In Section \ref{sec:unbounded} we also consider some cases where the coupling of $Y^s$ and $Y$ is unbounded, handled on a somewhat case by case basis.
+Concentration bounds for the number of isolated vertices in the Erd\H{o}s-R\'{e}nyi random graph model, which also falls under this category have been derived in \cite{graph}.
+In this paper we discuss some further examples including the infinitely divisible and compound Poisson distributions.
+As Theorem \ref{thm:main} shows, additional information is available when the coupling is monotone; this condition holds for the $m$ runs, lightbulb examples, as well as the infinitely divisible and compound Poisson distributions considered.

 A number of results in Stein's method for normal approximation rest on the fact that if a variable $Y$ of interest can be closely coupled to some related variable, then the distribution of $Y$ is close to normal.
 An advantage, therefore, of the Stein method is that dependence can be handled in a direct manner, by the construction of couplings on the given collection of random variables related to $Y$.
 In \cite{raic} and \cite{cha}, ideas related to Stein's method were used to obtain concentration of measure inequalities in the presence of dependence.